Management & Professional Growth

 Teachers have a professional responsibility to monitor, record and communicate student progress.
 Many schools and districts have adopted networked grading systems, and some publish grades on secure websites.

-- Use a your school's gradebook program to develop a report for a real or hypothetical class of ten or more students who are assessed on five or more assignments.
-If you do not have access to such a program, you may use the free-trial in a web-based system such as Snapgrade.
-You may import an artificial list of students by copying and pasting from this list of Nobel prize winners in physics.
+- Use a your school's grade book program to develop a report for a real or hypothetical class of ten or more students who are assessed on five or more assignments.
+If you do not have access to such a program, you may use a free web-based grade book.
+You may import an artificial list of students by copying and pasting from this list of scientists.

 - Provide screen captures including: